cinchy-co/Documentation/cql/the-basics-of-cql/cinchy-supported-functions/geometry-and-geography-data-type-and-functions/ogc-methods-on-geometry-and-geography-instances.md

 The OGC type of the geometry instance returned by `STGeomCollFromText()` is set to the corresponding WKT input.

-Throws an `ArgumentException` if the input is not valid.
+Throws an `ArgumentException` if the input isn't valid.

 #### Geometry Example